jestjs/jest/website/versioned_docs/version-22.0/UsingMatchers.md

 ---
-id: version-22.0-using-matchers
+id: version-22.4-using-matchers
 title: Using Matchers
 original_id: using-matchers
 ---

 Jest uses "matchers" to let you test values in different ways.
-There are too many different matchers to memorize them all, so this document will only try to introduce the most useful ones.
+This document will introduce some commonly used matchers.
+For the full list, see the [`expect` API doc](ExpectAPI.md).

 ## Common Matchers